rioualen/gene-regulation/doc/gene-regulation_library.rst

 For organization purpose, we have distinguished two types of Snakefiles:

 * Rules are typically "bricks" to build workflows with.
-Eache rule corresponds to a specific operation. however one wants.
+Each rule corresponds to a specific operation.

 * Workflows are combinations of rules that serve a specific purpose: quality check of sequencing data, ChIP-seq peaks analysis...

 Workflows (.wf)